DevExpress-Examples/devextreme-treelist-export-to-excel/README.md

 # TreeList for DevExtreme - Export to Excel

-While TreeList does not have a built-in export feature, you can use the ExcelJS and FileSaver libraries to accomplish a similar functionality.
+While TreeList does not have a built-in export feature, you can use the ExcelJS and FileSaver libraries to access a similar functionality.

 ![](export-to-excel.png)